 - 1/4 cup finely minced fresh parsley

-- 1 tablespoon balsamic vinegar, or more to taste, optional
+- 1 tbsp balsamic vinegar, or more to taste (optional)

-Heat the oven to 425 degrees F. Lightly oil the bottom of a large roasting pan, or line with baking parchment.
+- Heat the oven to 425°F. Lightly oil the bottom of a large roasting pan, or line with baking parchment.

 Per serving: 289 calories; 47g of carbs; 9g of fat; 9g of protein; 123mg of sodium; 6g of sugar